 National Board Mentors

-Good mentors increase the likelihood that candidates certify.
-WEAC members who are National Board candidates can receive up to three hours of personalized mentoring from a WEAC mentor.
-While it may be ideal to connect with a mentor in your certification field, any NBCT can serve as your mentor.
+Good mentors increase the likelihood that National Board candidates certify.
+WEAC members can receive up to three hours of personalized mentoring from a WEAC NBCT.
+While it may seem advantageous to connect with a mentor in your certification field, any NBCT can serve as your mentor.
 It’s as much about the process as about the product, so having a critical set of eyes outside of your teaching area has benefits.
 To be assigned a mentor, please select your top five choices and e-mail their names to email@example.com.
 Mentor requests must be made prior to April 1 during your year of submission.
 This service is provided for WEAC members only.

 I have been teaching for over 15 years with experience at both the middle and high school levels.
 I am currently teaching Pre-Calculus, AP Calculus AB, and AP Calculus BC at the high school.
 I also hold an administrative license, am a trained PDP reviewer, and the Educator Effectiveness coach at my school.

 I’m Danielle Chaussee with more than 14 years as a Spanish teacher at Oconomowoc High School.
 I’m also an advisor for our school’s chapter of the Spanish Honor Society and I’m deeply involved in our district’s service learning projects.
 For example, I serve on our district’s service learning committee, I co-organize/lead service learning trips abroad, and I’m the coordinator of our school’s Global Education Achievement Certificate program.

 I have been teaching Language Arts and social studies for over 20 years.
 I loved the challenge of the NBCT process.
 I considered it my personal Mt.
 Everest challenge.